Neurocutaneous Syndromes (Phakomatoses)

 - Radiation sensitivity: in vitro lymphocyte testing shows increased sensitivity to ionizing radiation

 Child with progressive cerebellar ataxia + telangiectasias + elevated AFP + recurrent infections → ataxia-telangiectasia.
 It is the only major phakomatosis with AR inheritance.
-ATM gene defect → impaired DNA repair → avoid ionizing radiation (increased chromosomal breakage and cancer risk).
+ATM gene defect → impaired DNA repair → avoid therapeutic ionizing radiation and radiomimetic agents (e.g., bleomycin); standard diagnostic radiographs in moderation are not contraindicated.
 Elevated AFP is a key diagnostic marker.

 Ataxia-telangiectasia is the most board-tested DNA repair disorder with neurological involvement.
 Other DNA repair disorders to recognize: xeroderma pigmentosum (nucleotide excision repair defect; photosensitivity + neurodegeneration), Cockayne syndrome (dwarfism, microcephaly, retinal degeneration, cataracts), and ataxia with oculomotor apraxia types 1 and 2 (AOA1/AOA2; clinically similar to A-T but without telangiectasias or immunodeficiency).